waneon/spelunk.nvim/README.md

 Currently there are guides on:
 - Providing a custom formatter for display filenames
 - Overriding the display function altogether to show Treesitter context instead of mark location
+- Not rendering the preview UI pane, which applies to all UI panes